 They didn’t hesitate to use violence to get what they want, (1 Samuel 2:16).
 Their greed was beyond measure.
 Eventually, People stopped bringing their sacrifices to God’s house for they feared being harassed by Hophni and Phinehas.

 There are three lessons here.
 First, we must teach God’s ways to our children.
-Eli failed to impart in his sons respect for God’s ways, including the sacrifices and offerings.
+Eli failed to impart to his sons, respect for God’s ways, including the sacrifices and offerings.

-The second lesson is no one can play the fool with God for He will judge both the heathen and His own people.
+The second lesson is no one can play the fool of God for He will judge both the heathen and His own people.
 He will judge His house first.

 3. Eli tolerated his boys’ immoral behavior

 Eli’s boys were guilty of sexually immoral behavior also.
 They had sexual relations with the women who assembled at the door of the Tabernacle, (Women committed to serving at the Tabernacle.)
 Eli didn’t do anything about it except for a feeble rebuke.
 Someone may argue that Hophni and Phinehas were beyond the age of physical discipline or correction.
 Then Eli could hand them over to the community to be judged (Leviticus 20:10) or at least excommunicate them and stop the disgusting practices that happened right under his nose.
 Eli did none and we are not certain why?
 It’s possible that Eli loved his children too much to punish them.